AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Experiments

 Light shift measurements have been performed versus total CPT intensity, intensity ratio, Ramsey period, and CPT interrogation scheme.
 The results have been compared to the theoretical model in Eq. (\ref{shift_Ramsey_general}).

-Figure \ref{VSTR} shows off-resonant light shifts versus intensity ratio measured with the lin$||$lin interrogation scheme for three different Ramsey periods $T=4, 8,$ and $16$ ms. The ratio was scanned from $0.25$ to $4$, while keeping $\Gamma_p$ nearly constant.
-The measurements fit a universal curve, showing that the shifts are inversely proportional to $T$ and depend strongly on the intensity ratio as predicted by Eqs. (\ref{shift_Ramsey_general}) and (\ref{ACStarkShift}).
+Figure \ref{VSTR} shows off-resonant light shifts versus intensity ratio measured with the lin$||$lin interrogation scheme for three different Ramsey periods $T=4, 8,$ and $16$ ms. The data are presented as absolute frequency shifts in fractional frequency units, by first subtracting the accepted value for the hyperfine ground-state splitting of $^{87}$Rb (6,834,682,610.90 Hz) and then dividing the result by that frequency splitting.
+The ratio was scanned from $0.25$ to $4$, while keeping $\Gamma_p$ nearly constant.
+The measurements fit a universal curve (Eqs. \ref{shift_Ramsey_general} and \ref{A_univ}), showing that the shifts are inversely proportional to $T$ and depend strongly on the intensity ratio as predicted.

 Figure \ref{VSpol} shows the off-resonant light shifts versus intensity ratio, with $T=4$ ms, for the two interrogation schemes: lin$||$lin and $\sigma_+ - \sigma_-$ resonant with the $F'=1$ and $F'=2$ levels, respectively.
-For $\sigma_+ - \sigma_-$, the off-resonant shifts are significantly smaller and less sensitive to intensity ratio fluctuations when compared to the shifts for the lin$||$lin scheme.
-Thus, $\sigma_+ - \sigma_-$ shows a clear advantage over lin $||$ lin in this atomic system.
+Overall, the $\sigma_+ - \sigma_-$ off-resonant shifts are significantly smaller and less sensitive to intensity ratio fluctuations (the curve is flatter) when compared to the shifts for the lin$||$lin scheme.
+Thus, $\sigma_+ - \sigma_-$ shows an advantage over lin $||$ lin in this atomic system.
 This advantage originates from the dipole matrix elements of the specific optical transitions that contribute to $\Delta_{\text{off-res}}$ and $\Gamma_p$.
-For $\sigma_+ - \sigma_-$ interrogation locked to $F'=2$, $\Delta_{\text{off-res}}$ is smaller while $\Gamma_p$ is larger, leading to overall smaller shifts (see Eq. (\ref{ACStarkShift})).
+For $\sigma_+ - \sigma_-$ interrogation locked to $F'=2$, $\Delta_{\text{off-res}}$ is smaller while $\Gamma_p$ is larger, leading to overall smaller shifts (Eq. (\ref{ACStarkShift})).

 Figure \ref{VSI} shows the off-resonant light shifts versus total intensity for lin$||$lin interrogation with $T = 4$ ms, and for three different intensity ratios.
 For all intensity ratios, the frequency shifts depend weakly on the total intensity.
-The slope for $R = 1.3$ is consistent with zero, while for $R=0.4$ and $3.6$ the slopes are small but non-zero.
-For typical clock operation with $T = 16$ ms and $\sigma_+ - \sigma_-$ interrogation with $F' = 2$, the shift intensity dependence would be much smaller due to the $1/T$ dependence and the smaller shifts for the $\sigma_+ -\sigma_-$ scheme (Fig. \ref{VSpol}).
+The slope for $R = 1.29$ is consistent with zero (in good agreement with Ref. \cite{Zibrov_2010}), while for $R=0.4$ and $3.6$ the slopes are small but non-zero.
+For typical clock operation with $T = 16$ ms and $\sigma_+ - \sigma_-$ interrogation with $F' = 2$, the shift intensity dependence would be much smaller due to the $1/T$ dependence of the shift (demonstrated by the data in Fig. \ref{VSTR}) and the smaller shifts for the $\sigma_+ -\sigma_-$ scheme (demonstrated by the data in Fig. \ref{VSpol}).